Smoke and mirrors

 Their relatively recent entry into the market, along with the lengthy lag time for onset of many diseases of interest, such as cancer, means that conclusive evidence about the association of e-cigarettes with such diseases will not be available for years – possibly even decades.

-However, the WHO report acknowledges that "it is very likely that average [e-cigarette] use produces lower exposures to toxicants that combustible products", although the amount of risk reduction is currently unknown.
+However, the WHO report acknowledges that "it is very likely that average [e-cigarette] use produces lower exposures to toxicants that combustible products".
+While the amount of risk reduction is currently unknown, it has been estimated to be as high as 95%.

 Can e-cigarettes help smokers quit?